 Solar pergolas are shaded, weatherproofed & power generating structures placed as a roof atop standard pergolas.
 It is known to be a more practical & beneficial alternative to a conventional pergola roof.

-Solar Energy + Pergola
+Pergola Solar Panels = Solar Energy + Pergola

 Solar energy has been around for decades, but it has only recently become widespread due to technological advances in photovoltaic cells and their ability to generate electricity from sunlight.
+When you install it into your home’s pergola, it becomes a handy mix of function and production!

 This technology allows homeowners to harness free electricity by installing solar panels on their homes or businesses.
 While this may sound like a fantastic idea, some issues need to be considered before planning your project.